dagger/dagger/docs/guides/bnzm7-writing_extensions.md

 ### Resolver

 An implementation of one field of a schema.
-When Cloak is evaluating a query, it needs to run code to calculate the values being requested; we call this "invoking a resolver".
+When Dagger is evaluating a query, it needs to run code to calculate the values being requested; we call this "invoking a resolver".
 When an extension is loaded, each field in the extension's schema that takes args must be associated with a resolver.

-Resolvers are provided to Cloak in the form of a Filesystem+ImageConfig pair.
+Resolvers are provided to Dagger in the form of a Filesystem+ImageConfig pair.
 The entrypoint of the image config is expected to be an executable that implements the [Runtime Protocol](f5cij-extension_runtime_protocol.md)

-Resolvers have access to the Cloak API during execution, which enables them to invoke other resolvers as needed.
+Resolvers have access to the Dagger API during execution, which enables them to invoke other resolvers as needed.

 - TODO: mention complications of cases where fields w/ no args can be resolvers; what a "trivial resolver" is in graphql parlence, etc.
 - TODO: this is the closest thing to what we used to call an "action".
 Should we still call it an action instead of resolver?